 The answer lies right in its appearance.
 Tiger tail ice creams are basically orange ice creams with multiple swirls of black licorice, making them identical to the tiger stripes.
 Once a hit in the mid 20th century, nowadays, many creameries like Baskin-Robbins in Canada still stock them up as a nostalgic treat for adults.

-With an appearance similar to doughnut holes, timbits are a well-known dessert throughout Canada.
-You can find them everywhere: Canadians eat them as breakfast, mid-day snack, or junk food when watching hockey, with some hot drinks.
+With an appearance similar to doughnut holes, Timbits are a well-known dessert throughout Canada.
+Canadians eat them all the time: breakfast, mid-day snack, or junk food when watching hockey, with local Canadian beverages.
 Timbits even appear in office meetings.

-And it’s not hard to make timbits on your own.
+Timbits are extremely easy desserts to make.
 Canadians make them at home all the time.
 Just take some leftover doughnut dough, roll it into small balls, and fry them in vegetable oil.
 You can either consume them just as they are or make some additional glazes, fillings.

 There are tons of timbit varieties, from custard-filled, sugar-coated, or honey dip kinds, to sour-cream glazed, apple frittered, royal iced ones.
 You can go to any Tim Hortons store and order a pack of 10, 20, or even 50 flavors to try.